How to Fire in Place

 -

 Not all cultured or lab-grown opals are heat resistant.
 Results may differ with different clays.
-Please see the list of clays tested on the right.
-Other clays "may" work fine, but they have not yet been tested.
-Christopher and Holly Gage, Gage Designs, and Healing Phoenix Lapidary can not be held responsible for individual results or operator error.
-We are providing this information to foster the love of using Cultured Opals and your enjoyment as a jewelry artisan.
+Please see the list of clays tested in the chart.
+Other clays “may” work fine, but they have not yet been tested.

 Tested Clays so far: